rhblind/drf-haystack/docs/index.rst

 ----
 *Release date: 2015-06-15*

+    - Fixed issues for Geo spatial filtering on django-haystack v1.4.x with Elasticsearch.
     - A serializer class now accepts a list or tuple of ``ignore_field`` to bypass serialization.
     - Added support for Highlighting.